shashankms9/MCW-App-modernization/Hands-on lab/GettingStarted.md

 - **Basic Knowledge of Azure Key Vault and Managed Identity**: Understanding of how these services can be used to manage and secure sensitive information.

 ## Architecture
-In this hands-on lab, the architecture flow consists of several crucial steps.
-Begin by configuring Azure Migrate as the central hub for assessing and migrating Parts Unlimited's E-Commerce website.
-Using the App Service Migration Assistant tool from Azure Migrate, it is determined that the website is fully compatible with Azure App Service.
-Next, Azure App Service is provisioned, and the application is deployed to Azure.
-Following the successful migration of the web application, the Data Migration Assistant (DMA) assessment confirms that the database can be moved to Azure SQL Database without any compatibility issues.

-Subsequently, Parts Unlimited sets up a private GitHub repository, pushes the codebase, and configures deployment slots for staging and production environments.
-GitHub Actions and Workflows are implemented to automate the CI/CD pipeline, streamlining the build, test, and deployment processes.
+In this hands-on lab, the architecture flow begins by using Azure Migrate to assess and migrate Parts Unlimited's E-Commerce website to Azure App Service, confirming compatibility with the App Service Migration Assistant tool.
+The Data Migration Assistant (DMA) then verifies that the database can be moved to Azure SQL Database without issues.
+A private GitHub repository is set up for the codebase, and deployment slots for staging and production are configured, with GitHub Actions automating the CI/CD pipeline.
+Finally, Parts Unlimited adopts a serverless architecture for its order processing system, utilizing Azure Functions and Azure Storage Queue for scalable, asynchronous processing, supported by Azure Blob Storage for invoices and Azure Application Insights for monitoring.

-Lastly, Parts Unlimited transitions its order processing system to a serverless architecture.
-They adopt an event-driven model using Azure Functions and Azure Storage Queue for asynchronous order processing and invoice creation.
-New orders are added to the queue by the web front end, and Azure Functions scale based on the queue's job load, ensuring elastic handling of order volumes.
-Additional components include Azure Blob Storage for invoice storage and Azure Application Insights for monitoring and performance management.

 > **Note:** The solution provided is only one of many possible, viable approaches.